BOTOX Injections in Houston, League City & Clear Lake, TX

-Dr. Carpin offers BOTOX for patients in Houston, League City & Clear Lake, TX and surrounding areas for treatment of crow’s feet, frown lines, and forehead lines.
+Dr. Carpin offers BOTOX for patients in Houston, League City & Clear Lake, TX and surrounding areas for the treatment of crow’s feet, frown lines, and forehead lines.
 Additionally, advanced techniques have been used to smooth necklines, lift the corners of the mouth, as well as reduce the appearance of a gummy smile or jaw muscle hypertrophy.

 What is BOTOX?

 BOTOX is derived from the botulinum toxin type A, the bacteria that cause botulism.
 Scientists discovered that if a minuscule amount of the botulinum toxin was injected into a muscle, the muscle would relax and stop contracting for a period of time.

 There are now several formulations of BOTOX, including Dysport and Xeomin, which have similar effects.

 Initially, the FDA approved BOTOX for the treatment of involuntary eyelid spasms.
 Now, it is safely used for the treatment of temporomandibular joint disorder, migraine headaches, overactive bladders, excessive underarm sweating, as well as for cosmetic uses.